 During these years acts were registered according to the request of a family member by the relevant authorities (Ministry of Justice).
-There was a registration fee which created disincentives for the citizents to register civil acts.
+There was a registration fee that created disincentives for the citizens to register civil acts.

-Registered acts were provided to the State Department of Statistics on a monthly basis for further processing.
-Afterwards, they were sent to the Central Archive of Civil Acts of Georgia.
+Registered acts were provided to the State Department of Statistics on a monthly basis for further processing, after which they were transferred to the Central Archive of Civil Acts of Georgia.

-It is remarkable that territorial offices provided primary data to the State Department of Statistics with significant delays.
+It is remarkable that the provision of primary data from territorial offices to the State Department of Statistics was carried out with a significant delay.